 Students who wish to pursue teacher licensure may enroll in the Teacher Education Program coordinated by the Education Department.
-The Education Department is accredited by the National Council for Accreditation of Teacher Education (NCATE) / Council for the Accreditation of Educator Preparation (CAEP) and approved for teacher training by the Office of Educator Licensing and Development (OELD) of the Indiana Department of Education.
-The Teacher Education Program offers the Revisions for Educator Preparation and Accountability [REPA] licensure framework established by the OELD.
+The Education Department is accredited by and approved for teacher preparation by the Office of Educator Effectiveness & Licensing (OEEL) of the Indiana Department of Education.
+The Teacher Education Program offers the Revisions for Educator Preparation and Accountability [REPA] licensure framework established by the OEEL.